 Recently, my pastor David Prince debated the question of whether Christians should involve themselves or their children in football or other violent sports.
-Prince defended violent sports, saying that they build teamwork, trust, courage, self-sacrifice, and suffering.1 Prince, having done well in sports, is a testimony to its ability to teach these character traits.
+Prince defended violent sports, saying that they build teamwork, trust, courage, self-sacrifice, and suffering.1 Prince, having done well in sports, is a testimony to its ability to nurture these character traits.
 So, I agree with my pastor in part.
-However, I would contend that sports and sports culture only teaches these traits to those who are somewhat athletically gifted.
+However, I would contend that sports and sports culture only teaches these traits to those who are somewhat athletically gifted, and who are encouraged to use their gifts.
 For those, like myself, who are scrawny, weak, and uncoordinated; sports often teaches the exact opposite of these qualities.
-In addition, sports culture treats the weak as second class citizens at best, and subhuman (or even sub-Christian) at worst.
+In addition, the evil aspects of sports culture treats the weak as second class citizens at best, and subhuman (or even sub-Christian) at worst.
 I offer my own story as a case study.

 From Joy to Humiliation

 Until I was eight years of age, I was a baseball fan.
 In particular, I was a Cincinnati Reds fan.
 The 1970s was a great time to be a fan of the Men of the Machine.
 It was perhaps the best assembled team in the history of baseball with giants like Pete Rose, Johnny Bench, and Ken Griffey, Sr. I wanted to be the next Johnny Bench.
 So, when my dad enrolled me in Pee Wee baseball, I was overjoyed.
 By the end of the season, that joy turned to humiliation.